pond/hubssolib/app/hub/README.md

 ## Running

-You need to set Recaptcha credentials via environment variables, so for example you could use:
+It's often best to put the Hub SSL application on a different port from the usual one used for Rails applications, so you can leave it running in the background on some less conventional URL while developing the code in your application with integrates with Hub on the usual port number.

 ```
-RECAPTCHA_SITE_KEY="..."
-RECAPTCHA_SECRET_KEY="..." bundle exec rails s
+bundle exec rails s --port 3001
 ```